 Membership in CFUW-N is open to all women who value lifelong learning.
 We provide a safe, supportive and welcoming environment.
 Learn more about membership here.

 Members meet regularly to hear speakers on a wide range of subjects such as health, the arts, current events, environment, local history, women’s issues and education.
 Our meetings are a prime opportunity to promote fellowship, stay informed and learn about opportunities for advocacy in our communities, provincially and nationally.
 They usually take place on the first Monday of the month, except July and August.
-During the COVID-19 pandemic, our meetings have been held virtually.
-We look forward to being able to get together in person when conditions permit.
+When there is a public holiday, our meeting usually moves to the following Monday.
+Our meetings may be a hybrid format (in-person with a Zoom option) or Zoom-only, in the winter “poor driving” season.
+Special events, e.g., our holiday season luncheon, may take place on other days, at other times.

 CFUW NATIONAL: cfuw.org